-Utah’s First National Monument and Dark Sky Park
+Utah’s first National Monument and Dark Sky Park

 Declared a National Monument in 1908, Natural Bridges features three bridges that have been formed by millions of years of water and wind erosion.
 The three bridges are named for the Native Americans who once lived here.
-Although there were several names for the bridges prior, in 1909 the Hopi names Sipapu, Kachina and Owachomo were given to these structures.
+Although there were several names for the bridges prior, in 1909 the Hopi names Sipapu, Kachina, and Owachomo were given to these structures.
 Sipapu (SEE-pa-poo) means “the place of emergence,” the Hopi believe this is the entryway their ancestors came into this world.
 Kachina (Kuh-chee-nuh) is named for the rock art that can be found on the bridge that resembles symbols commonly used on kachina dolls.
 Owachomo (O-wa-cho-mo) means “rock mound,” a feature atop the east abutment of the bridge.

-Natural Bridges National Monument was also declared Utah’s First Dark Sky Park in 2007 due to it’s location and dedication to zero light pollution.
+Natural Bridges National Monument was also declared Utah’s First Dark Sky Park in 2007 due to its location and dedication to zero light pollution.
 Most people live in areas where the Milky Way isn’t visible, this isn’t the case in Utah.
 Utah has many certified dark sky parks, as well as, other areas noted for their excellent stargazing.
 I can only imagine how beautiful Natural Bridge would be with each phase of the moon.

 While researching online we began to form a plan for the day.
-It’s always a good idea to have background knowledge and then double check your plan with the park rangers at the visitor center.
-This way you know your options and get that last minute information to make sure it’s safe.
+It’s always a good idea to have background knowledge and then double-check your plan with the park rangers at the visitor center.
+This way you know your options and get that last-minute information to make sure it’s safe.
 There are so many factors with safety that you need to be aware of the current condition.
 For example; heat warnings, flash-flooding concerns, wildlife recently seen in the area, work being done in the park, closed areas, etc. Plus the rangers will give you tips or commonly made mistakes that can really impact your trip.

 The full loop hike is incredible!
 There is such variety in what you see and have to do to complete the hike.
 You might think hiking would get redundant, but there’s always something (or several things) that make each hike interesting and special.